 :true

-- JSON string with keys:
+- A JSON string with the following keys (based on the